Beaudesert, Queensland: Amenities

 Beaudesert has a racecourse, 50-metre swimming pool, two gyms, showgrounds, caravan park and several hotels and eateries.

 Attractions

 The surrounding countryside includes numerous valleys leading up to the ranges dividing Queensland and New South Wales with creeks running through them and accompanying mountain scenery.
-Access to some of more remote areas is possible by camping in the Stockyard creek valley a branch of the Kerry Valley to the south of the town.

-Il-Bogan Lagoon is a waterhole in the west of the locatity at 3169 Beaudesert Boonah Road (27.9933°S 152.9714°E).
+Il-Bogan Lagoon is a waterhole in the west of the locality at 3169 Beaudesert Boonah Road (27.9933°S 152.9714°E).
 It is on the traditional lands of the Mununjali clan and they believe it is the home of a creature that moves through underground tunnels and waterways across their lands (sometimes referred to as a bunyip).
 British settlers also had sightings of strange creatures at the lagoon.

 Events

-The annual agricultural show held in August-September is an event that includes a wide range of events and displays.
+The annual agricultural show held in September is an event that includes a wide range of events and displays.
 It is run by the Beaudesert Show Society.

 Transport

 Bus

 A bus runs from Beaudesert to Browns Plains and Brisbane on weekdays.
 Centacare St Mary's Community Services and the Beaudesert RSL provide transport for aged, disabled, veterans and hospital/respite requirements.